solbu/hldig/TESTING.md

 ## Cleaning up

-To uninstall from the testing/ directory (or the directory specified by --prefix)
+To uninstall from the testing/ directory (or the directory specified by --prefix), change to the top level of the `htdig` source directory.

     make uninstall